-Russia’s opposition complains of stolen parliamentary elections as reports of ballot stuffing and tampering flood in
+Putin’s party expected to maintain its grip on the Duma as opposition complains of stolen vote

 “It is important for us to catch every fraudster by the hand, to record every violation on video, to prevent them from stealing our elections.”

 In Bryansk, southwest of Moscow, official video taken at a polling station appeared to show people having difficulty stuffing wads of votes into the ballot box.
-At least two videos taken in Kemerovo in southwest Siberia appeared to show a hand emerging from behind a curtain, stuffing multiple votes into a ballot box.
+At least two videos taken in Kemerovo in southwest Siberia appeared to show a hand emerging from behind a curtain to stuff multiple votes into a ballot box.
 They were reported by the opposition Yabloko party.

 A video allegedly taken in Vladivostok in Russia’s Far East appeared to show a person marking multiple ballot papers.